bisq-network/bisq-website/_posts/2019-02-25-an-overview-of-the-bisq-network.md

+---
+layout: post
-# An Overview of the Bisq Network
+title: An Overview of the Bisq Network
+author: Aruna Surya
+---

 ## Introduction
 If you are into cryptocurrencies, you may be interested in Bisq, a decentralized exchange that enables you to trade bitcoin for fiat currencies and other cryptocurrencies.